Manager, Capital Program

 - Superior customer service skills and the ability to work closely with a large group of stakeholders, often as the chief liaison between the groups.

-- The ability to see the larger strategic picture, and to quickly identify and solve problems within the broader strategic framework.
+- Ability to see the larger strategic picture, and to quickly identify and solve problems within the broader strategic framework.

 - Technology savvy; knowledge of reporting software.